While waiting for your next Disney vacation, see the virtual Expedition Everest ride here. Also, check out the many cool fact!

 Expedition Everest is not actually Everest, but is called “The Forbidden Mountain.”
-Once you leave base camp, riders travel to the top of “The Forbidden Mountain” to an up-close encounter with the Yeti.
+Once you leave base camp, riders travel to the top of “The Forbidden Mountain.”
+Here, guests experience an up-close encounter with the Yeti.

 The Yeti is a mythical creature (although my husband insists he’s real!) that is believed to protect the Himalayans and the people living there.

-The Disney Imagineering team spent many days in Nepal researching Asian customs, architecture, etc. They purchased over 2,000 handcrafted Asian artifacts to add to the feeling of actually being in Asia at Disney’s Animal Kingdom.
+Also, the Disney Imagineering team spent many days in Nepal researching Asian customs, architecture, etc. They purchased over 2,000 handcrafted Asian artifacts.
+This gives an authentic feeling of actually being in Asia.